 Getting startedGetting started

-The booking system allows all members, instructors, engineers and office staff to sign in and perform different tasks.
+The booking system allows all students, members, instructors, engineers and office staff to sign in and perform different tasks.
 Users are assigned different 'roles' withing the booking system which enables or disables options as necessary.
 As an example, only users with the 'engineer' role are able to create service log entries for aircraft.

-As the most likely case is that you are a member, the rest of this guide will focus on how you will use it.
+As the most likely case is that you are a student or member, the rest of this guide will focus on how you will use it.
 Where options exist for different roles, this will be highlighted.

 We will often refer to clicking a link.
 Tapping a link is equivalent and we may use the terms interchangably.
 The link text is shown bold in the guide, for example, "Look for the Log in link at the top of the page".